ajacdd/Superstore-Analysis/README.md

 Superstore is a U.S. based small retail business that sells furniture, office supplies, and technology products.
 Their customer segments are mass Consumers, Corporate, and Home Offices.
 The project aims to provide a thorough analysis of Superstore sales performance and trends to reveal key insights that can be used to guide data-driven decision-making.
 Using a detailed dataset, the project explores multiple facets of the business, including sales trends, product popularity, regional market performance, and more.
 This report highlights key metrics, analyzes category and product performance, examines regional sales trends, and offers strategic insights and recommendations to optimize sales and maintain a competitive edge in the industry.

 ## Requirements
-The Superset dataset used in this project was obtained from Tableau and converted from a XSLX file to a CSV file for easier handling.
+The Superset dataset used in this project was obtained from Tableau and converted from an XSLX file to a CSV file for easier handling.
 The analysis was performed using MySQL and complemented using Tableau to create an interactive dashboard for data visualization.

 The dataset contains 3 tables: orders, returns, and people.
 The “orders” table includes the following columns:
 -	row_id: unique ID of each row